-The availability of funding for the Non-Motorized Trail Grants will be based on the funding levels provided by the funding sources.
+Funding for non-motorized trail grants will be based on availability of funds from our partners.
 Availability of funds for successful applicants may vary due to legislative processes, fiscal year parameters and/or written authorization of spending authority.
-Awarded funds are for 2 to 2 1/2 years.
-Depending on the source of awarded funds, contracts may be sent out for signature authority from May through August of a grant cycle.
+Contracts are typically sent out for signature in the May-June timeframe of the grant cycle.
 Please consider this when planning your projects and timelines.
-Read about the Grant Selection Process for a fuller view of availability and timing.

-The non-motorized trail grant selection process follows a three-tiered recommendation and approval process.
+The non-motorized trail grant selection follows a four-tiered recommendation and approval process.

-The Parks and Wildlife Commission and Great Outdoors Colorado Board grant final approval.
+- The Parks and Wildlife Commission provides the final funding approval.

 State Trails staff and grant reviewers cannot comment on the status of a grant application until the evaluation and scoring process is completed.

 All projects awarded with federal funding are subject to the Federal Funding Accountability and Transparency Act of 2006 (FFATA).
 Applicants should request a DUNS number if your organization does not already have one.

 Request a DUNS number on the www.sams.gov website.